-A triple net lease is a commercial lease arrangement where — in addition to base rent — the tenant is responsible for paying all of the property’s operating expenses, including net property taxes, net property insurance and net common area maintenance.
-Hence, the name NNN.
+A triple net lease is a commercial rental arrangement in which the tennant pays rent plus all property expenses.
+These expenses include net property taxes, net property insurance and net common area maintenance.
+Hence, the name triple net.

-Triple net leases can be applied to a single property or multiple properties, and with any number of tenants, though they are commonly single-tenant arrangements.
+Triple net leases can be applied to a single property or multiple properties.
+While any number of tenants is permitted, most are used for single-tenant arrangements.
 Terms usually start at 10 years, with rent increases built in to the lease.

-For example, some owners hire a property management company to oversee the real estate, the cost of which is then charged to the tenant or tenants proportionally.
+For example, some owners hire a property management company to oversee the real estate.
+This cost is then charged to the tenant or tenants proportionally.
 If the property is leased by a single tenant, the owner may ask the tenant to directly account for maintenance and management.
-Oftentimes, tenants are responsible for property expenses such as utilities, but not any legal or accounting fees that the owner may incur.
+Typically tenants are responsible for property expenses such as utilities, but not legal or accounting fees.

-Any commercial real estate lease passes through the cost of taxes, insurance and maintenance to the tenant, either as part of the rent or an additional cost.
-Thus, a triple net lease does not necessarily mean that the lessee is paying more.
-A gross or net arrangement only transfers which party bears more risk when these costs change.
+Any commercial real estate lease passes through the cost of taxes, insurance and maintenance to the tenant.
+A triple net lease does not necessarily mean that the lessee is paying more.
+A gross or net arrangement only indicates which party assumes more risk when these costs change.

 With a gross lease, the owner prices property costs into the rent.
-As property taxes, insurance and maintenance costs fluctuate, however, the owner bears the risk of those costs increasing beyond the amount charged within the rent.
+As property taxes, and other costs fluctuate, the owner bears the risk of them increasing beyond the agreed amount.
 On the other hand, if costs are well managed or expenses fall, the owner makes a higher profit.

 A triple net lease often has a substantially lower base rent because the tenant is responsible for other property costs.
-Although this gives the tenant more transparency and control over the property maintenance, they also assume the risk of increases in taxes or maintenance costs.
-Given the increased risk, triple net leases are common in particularly desirable locations where the tenant is willing to accept more volatility to access an in-demand neighborhood.
+Although this gives the tenant more transparency over expenses, they also assume the risk of increases.
+Given the additional risk, triple net leases are common in particularly desirable locations.
+Here, a tenant is willing to accept more volatility to access an in-demand neighborhood.

 Investor advantages and disadvantages

-Real estate investors often seek out NNN properties for sale because they generate predictable income with relatively little hands-on management required.
-Triple net leases are usually long term, and tenant turnover is a less frequent concern.
+Real estate investors often seek out triple net properties for sale as they generate predictable income with little effort.
+NNN leases are usually long term, and tenant turnover is a less frequent concern.
 Additionally, if investors decide to later sell the property, they can use a 1031 tax-deferred exchange to roll the revenue into another triple net lease, tax-free.

 Only accredited investors — those who meet the Securities and Exchange Commission’s net worth requirements — can acquire triple net lease property.
 Others can tap into triple net lease commercial real estate through real estate investment trusts (REITs) that exclusively invest in triple net leases.